FairCrypto/X1-PWA-Wallet/README.md

-# Fantom PWA Wallet
+# X1 PWA Wallet

-JavaScript and Vue based Fantom pwa wallet.
+JavaScript and Vue based X1 pwa wallet.

 We are using:
 * Node / NPM